Roster

 Beginning on September 1st each season, teams could recall or "bring up" all of the players on their Major League roster and use them in games.
 This is known as the period of expanded rosters.
 In practice, most teams waited until their minor league affiliates' seasons were finished to call up players, and only called up a half dozen additional players or so, in order to evaluate what they could do against Major League competition.
 However, once in a while, some teams added a slew of players to their active roster, often because it needed a number of players with very specialized skills to help it during a pennant race, or to conduct a sort of advance spring training for the following season, while other teams declined the opportunity.
 This sometimes led to contests between teams with vastly different roster sizes, a problem which was increasingly pointed out during the 2010s.

 In 2019, MLB decided to change the rule regarding expanded rosters starting with the 2020 season, in conjunction with expanding the regular roster by one player to 26.
-As of September 1st, teams will be formally required to add two and only two players to their roster, with the roster size remaining at 28 until the end of the season.
+As of September 1st, teams are now formally required to add two and only two players to their roster, with the roster size remaining at 28 until the end of the season.
 Of these 28 players, only 14 can be pitchers.
 This was done to ensure that any game would feature teams with an equal number of players, and that the nature of the game would not be changed by an overabundance of pitchers or other substitutes available to enter the game.

 Evolution of the active roster[edit]